wp-plugins/gallery-theme/readme.txt

 == Screenshots ==

 1. An example of plugin in action (Fotorama Theme)
-2. How to edit gallery shortcode to use Fotorama Theme
+2. Editing gallery shortcode to use Fotorama Theme

 == Changelog ==